MomX/Momocs/cran-comments.md

 ## Also

 Apologies for letting archive the last version, related to `return` versus `return()`.
-Haven't found any `return` in my code, so I think it was a false negative.
-I took the opportunity to make a couple of minor changes.
+I have corrected the two reported by r-hub.
+I also took the opportunity to make a couple of minor changes.

 Thanks a lot, dear CRAN maintainers !